Evolution from Flax Linen to NNX#

 params = jax.tree.map(lambda p, g: p - 0.1 * g, params, grads)

-One key difference between Linen and NNX APIs is how we group variables into categories.
-In Linen, we use different collections; in NNX, since all variables shall be top-level Python attributes, you use different variable types.
+One key difference between Flax Linen and NNX APIs is how they group variables into categories.
+Flax Linen uses different collections, while Flax NNX, since all variables shall be top-level Python attributes, you use different variable types.

-For all the built-in Flax Linen layers and collections, NNX already created the corresponding layers and variable type.
+For all the built-in Flax Linen layers and collections, Flax NNX already creates the corresponding layers and variable types.
 For example:

-• nn.BatchNorm creates batch_stats -> nnx.BatchNorm creates nnx.BatchStats.
+• flax.linen.BatchNorm (nn.BatchNorm) creates batch_stats -> nnx.BatchNorm creates nnx.BatchStats.

-• linen.Module.sow() creates intermediates -> nnx.Module.sow() creates nnx.Intermediates.
+• flax.linen.Module.sow() creates intermediates -> nnx.Module.sow() creates nnx.Intermediaries.

-• You can also simply get the intermediates by assigning it to a module attribute, like self.sowed = nnx.Intermediates(x).
-This will be similar to Linen’s self.variable('intermediates' 'sowed', lambda: x).
+• In Flax NNX, you can also simply obtain the intermediates by assigning it to an nnx.Module attribute - for example, self.sowed = nnx.Intermediates(x).
+This will be similar to Flax Linen’s self.variable('intermediates' 'sowed', lambda: x).

 class Block(nn.Module):